Pembroke Welsh Corgi: History

+Folklore

+In Welsh folklore the Corgi is associated with the Tylwyth Teg (Welsh fairies).
+While there are variations on the story, most state that the dogs were gifted to two human children by the Tywyth Teg.
+In one version, following a battle between the Tywyth Teg and the Gwyllion (night spirits), two of the Tywyth Teg are killed.
+Two human children happen upon the procession of the fallen warrior's funeral but instead of being unwelcome, the two children are presented with the deceased steeds.
+Corgis are said to have played the role of war horses for fairies before they became herding dogs for humans.
+At the base of the haunches of Corgis, there is a line of slightly rougher fur called the fairy saddle.

 Activities

 Pembroke Welsh Corgis can compete in dog agility trials, obedience, showmanship, flyball, tracking, and herding events.
 Herding instincts and trainability can be measured at noncompetitive herding tests.
 Corgis, despite their dwarfism giving the illusion of small slow legs, can reach up to 25 mph if they are healthy and fit.
 This is because Corgis tend to use more upper body strength to run than most dogs, giving them enhanced abilities with such activities as agility and herding and racing.

 Royal corgis

 At a young age, the Queen's passion for this breed started when her father, King George VI, brought home their first royal corgi who was later named Dookie.
 The Queen ceased breeding corgis around 2012 so as not to leave any behind after she died; her last corgi, Willow, died in April 2018.
 She was gifted two new corgi pups by her family in 2021.

-On April 3 2019, the film The Queen's Corgi was released.
+On 3 April 2019, the film The Queen's Corgi was released.